as8878/DriveVital/README.md

 ## 🚗 About DriveVitals

 DriveVitals transforms your Android device into a powerful automotive dashboard, connecting to your vehicle's OBD-II port to provide real-time metrics and basic diagnostics.
-Whether you're a car enthusiast wanting to monitor your engine's vital statistics or a DIY mechanic diagnosing issues, CarDash offers an intuitive interface for viewing your vehicle's data.
+Whether you're a car enthusiast wanting to monitor your engine's vital statistics or a DIY mechanic diagnosing issues, DriveVitals offers an intuitive interface for viewing your vehicle's data.

 ## 🔒 Privacy First